supertypeai/articles/articles/streaming-data-processing-part-2.md

 |    53    | 2023-06-18 07:04:45.000000+0000 |     30      |   credit card  |      3      |     8      |    9     |
 ```

+Note that the timestamps in the `created_at` column are stored in UTC timezone, which is the default format for Cassandra.

 ### OLAP Database Design and Implementation

 Now, we will access the MySQL container and launch the MySQL shell by executing the following command: